What is the Neural Upgrade system?

 |Total||150||3800||253.33 (~20.5 days)|

-5★ Digimind Upgrade will require another item, Improved Fire Control Core (IFCC) that is earned through either the upcoming Expedition system or events.
+5★ Neural Upgrades such as the one for NTW-20 will require another item, Fire Control Component (FCC or IFCC) that is purchasable twice per month through the Expedition Black Market or events (typically awarding 10 per clear).
 Discounting event drops, 5 months of expedition drops are needed per 5★ Mod.

 For commanders with a large number of stocked Combat Reports that want to assess their ability to rapidly level up remodeled units, here’s a quick reference chart of Combat Reports required to level units: